hunterjm/stagg/README.md

 ### Ideas, fixes, features, etc

+Potential problem with new scraper - if it goes offline for a while it will never capture beyond first 20 matches because it just keeps checking the end

 Switch to RDB so individual match records/performances just relate back to a row from match details

 **What will be free**